sikol/sk-cio/docs/address.rst

 .. cpp:function:: template<address_family af> \
                   auto sk::net::str(address<af> const &) -> std::string

-    Convert an address to a string.
+    Convert an address to a string in the canonical format.
+For INET and INET6, this is the standard IP address representation; for UNIX addresses, it is the path.

 .. cpp:function:: template <address_family family> \
                   auto sk::net::operator<<(std::ostream &, address<family> const &) -> std::ostream &